Diana-Kieru/Buzz-feed/README.md

-# BThis is a REST API used for querying and retrieving scoped news and information.
+# This is a REST API used for querying and retrieving scoped news and information.
 There are news/articles/posts that are available to all employees without navigating into any department, and others that are housed/classified within departments.

 #### By  Diana Kieru